repository-preservation/lcmap-chipmunk/README.md

 It is important to set the minimum and maximum memory (Xms and Xmx) equal to one another after profiling so the JVM can avoid heap resizing operations.

+Inside a Docker container, the JVM may see more memory than is actually available to the cgroup, leading to out-of-memory conditions.
+Setting Xms and Xmx solves this as well.

 ## Developing Chipmunk